kubeflow/website/content/en/docs/started/architecture.md

 - [Kubeflow Pipelines](/docs/components/pipelines/) can be used to build, deploy, and manage each step in the ML lifecycle.

+You can use every Kubeflow component as a standalone tool to integrate into your AI/ML Platform or you can deploy Kubeflow Platform to get all Kubeflow components for end-to-end ML lifecycle.

 ## Kubeflow Interfaces